Adaun-Pere/Data-Analysis-Portfolio/AdventureWorks_SQL/README.md

 - Customers can be clearly segmented for better targeting
 - A few products generate most of the revenue
 - High-value customers contribute significantly to total sales
-- SQL provides strong business insights when used effectively

 ---